Chenyu-Yang-2000/EleGANt/assets/docs/prepare.md

 Download the weights of [dlib](https://github.com/davisking/dlib) face detector of 68 landmarks [here](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2).
 Unzip it and move it to the directory `./faceutils/dlibutils`.

-Download the weights of BiSeNet ([Pytorch implementation](https://github.com/zllrunning/face-parsing.PyTorch)) for face parsing [here](https://drive.google.com/open?id=154JgKpzCPW82qINcVieuPH3fZ2e0P812).
+Download the weights of BiSeNet ([PyTorch implementation](https://github.com/zllrunning/face-parsing.PyTorch)) for face parsing [here](https://drive.google.com/open?id=154JgKpzCPW82qINcVieuPH3fZ2e0P812).
 Rename it as `resnet.pth` and move it to the directory `./faceutils/mask`.

 **b.
 Prepare Makeup Transfer (MT) dataset.**